WireGuard vs OpenVPN: Speed vs. Security

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Different protocols may have different functions or be better suited for different situations.
-In regard to security vulnerabilities, attack surface, and encryption algorithms, the distinctions in WireGuard and OpenVPN’s codebase may or may not work for what you’re trying to do.
+WireGuard and OpenVPN are two extremely popular virtual private network (VPN) protocols that use different encryption to keep your data safe.
+Each protocol has different functions or is better suited for different situations.
+Regarding security vulnerabilities, attack surfaces, and encryption algorithms, the distinctions in WireGuard and OpenVPN’s codebase may or may not work for what you’re trying to do.

 If you’re scratching your head wondering which one is best for you, then you can review our comparison of WireGuard vs. OpenVPN to see the best scenarios for each.
 We’ll also share the best VPNs that offer these protocols.